JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 Date of the major version release in the `YYYYMMDD` format.

-The provided value will be set as a value of the `<product-descriptor release-date="">` element attribute.
+The provided value will be assigned to the `<product-descriptor release-date="">` element attribute.

 {style="narrow"}
 Type